tung/ruggrogue/book/field-of-view.md

 The tiles of the player's field of view are used as the basis for valid target tiles considered by the `TargetMode` struct in the `src/modes/target.rs` file.
 This is done by filling in the `valid` field of the `TargetMode` struct in the `TargetMode::new` function.

-The final application of field of view is to shape the area of effect of items with such an area according to the target epicenter of their blast.
+The final use of field of view calculation is to shape the area of effect of items according to the target epicenter of their blast.
 The `use_item` function in the `src/item.rs` file fills in a `targets` variable with entity IDs according to their positions within the field of view of the target epicenter; note the use of the `ruggrogue::field_of_view` function here to achieve this.

 ## Calculating Field of View